Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning

-In section 3.1, we obtained the transitional matching representation between different channel data.
-This kind of matching representation data contains the association relationship between different channels, which becomes the basis of applying contrastive learning among channels.
-At the same time, like general channel information, the matching representations under each channel still maintain different distribution, which contains unique characteristics.
-To preserve the uniqueness of the respective channels and make full use of the correlation between the channels of the matching representation, this paper proposes a hierarchical self-supervised learning model based on cross-channel matching representation.
-The diagram of the model is shown in Figure 5.
+In Section 4.1, we obtained the transitional matching representation between different motifs.
+The matching representation contains the association relationships between different motifs, which become the basis for applying contrastive learning among motifs.
+At the same time, similar to general information, the matching representations under each motif still maintain different distributions, which have unique characteristics.
+To preserve the uniqueness of the respective motifs and make full use of the correlations between the matching representation from different motifs, this paper proposes a hierarchical self-supervised learning model based on cross-motif matching representation.
+A diagram of the model is shown in Figure 5.

-First, we need to build a contrastive learning task on representations of multi-channels.
-The existing commonly used objective functions include the maximum mutual information model\cite{velickovic2019deep} and the InfoNCE model\cite{haresamudram2021contrastive}.
-In the end, it can correctly capture the similarity representation of instances between different channels.
+First, we build a contrastive learning task on representations of multiple motifs.
+The commonly used objective functions, such as the maximum mutual information model\cite{velickovic2019deep} and the InfoNCE model\cite{haresamudram2021contrastive}, can correctly capture the similarity representation of instances between different motifs.

-Specifically, in each calculation process, one positive sample(${k_ +}$) and $K$ negative samples (${k_0},...,{k_K}$) in the queue are selected for calculation, and InfoNCE\cite{haresamudram2021contrastive} can be used to perform the following calculations:
+Specifically, in each calculation process, one positive sample (${k_ +}$) and $K$ negative samples (${k_0},...,{k_K}$) from the queue are selected for calculation, and InfoNCE\cite{haresamudram2021contrastive} can be used to perform the following calculation:

-where ${h_q}$ is the representation of the query node, here it is the matching representation of node $q$ under a certain channel obtained in section 3.1. $h_{{k_i}}^m$ is the matching representation of the positive sample, and $h_{{k_i}}^m$ is the matching representation of the $i^{th}$ negative sample. $\tau$ is the temperature hyper-parameter.
+where ${h_q}$ is the representation of the query node, which is the matching representation of node $q$ under a motif that was obtained in Section 4.1, $h_{{k_i}}^m$ is the matching representation of the positive sample, $h_{{k_i}}^m$ is the matching representation of the $i^{th}$ negative sample, and $\tau$ is the temperature hyperparameter.

-In practical implementation, to improve computational efficiency and save GPU memory, we no longer set the cache queue of negative samples like the MoCo strategy\cite{he2020momentum} but perform operations on instances within the same mini-batch.
-From the perspective of matrix operations, it can be expressed as follows:
+In practical implementation, to improve the computational efficiency and save GPU memory, we don't set the cache queue of negative samples as in the MoCo strategy\cite{he2020momentum} but instead perform operations on instances within the same minibatch.
+In terms of matrix operations, this can be expressed as follows: